stubailo/relay-runtime-query/README.md

 });
 ```

+## Example

+Check out the [example app](https://github.com/meteor/relay-runtime-query/tree/master/example).
+It is built with the Meteor 1.3 beta build tool, and doesn't include the Relay babel plugin at all.
+You can easily change your server or client code at will, and the right parts of the app will rebuild.
+No need to run any build scripts manually after you change your schema.

 ## Why?

 It's annoying that you need a specific babel plugin to compile `Relay.QL` template strings at build time.
 Specifically, you need to: